Grenades

 In addition to their small arms, infantry were equipped with grenades.
 These were small bombs with a 3- to 5-second fuse and were designed to be thrown by hand or fired from a rifle using a special blank cartridge.

 Hand grenades could be either offensive or defensive.
-Defensive grenades, such as the American "pineapple," had a heavy metal case designed to break into deadly fragments when the grenade detonated.
+Defensive grenades, such as the American Mark 2 "pineapple," had a heavy metal case designed to break into deadly fragments when the grenade detonated.
 The lethal radius was greater than the distance the average soldier could throw the grenade, so the thrower had to take cover to avoid being wounded by his own grenade.
 Offensive grenades had no heavy metal case to produce fragments and relied purely on the blast of the high explosive for their effect.
 This meant they had a much smaller lethal radius and the thrower did not have to take cover after throwing the grenade.
 Many offensive grenades could be converted into a defensive grenade using a metal jacket, but these seem not to have seen much use.

-In addition to high explosive grenades, the infantry were equipped with smoke grenades to provide cover for movement or to mark enemy positions to heavy weapons or ground support aircraft.
+In addition to high explosive grenades, the infantry were equipped with smoke grenades to provide cover for movement or to mark enemy positions for heavy weapons or ground support aircraft.
 Those based on white phosphorus also had some incendiary and antipersonnel capability.
 There were also incendiary grenades filled with thermite, a mixture of aluminum and iron oxide that burned hotly enough to melt steel.
 These were used mainly for demolition work.

 Japanese Grenades

 The standard Japanese grenades were the Type 91 and Type 97 grenades.
 The Type 91 had a 7.5-second fuse and adapters to allow it to be used either as a rifle grenade or as a projectile for the Type 89 "knee mortar."
 Both were filled with two ounces (57 grams) of TNT.
 The Type 97 had a 4.5 second fuse and was used only as a hand grenade.
 Both broke into very small fragments that were less lethal and had a much smaller kill radius than the corresponding Allied grenades.
+Indeed, the grenade was so weak that four of the 27 Marines who were decorated for throwing themselves on a Japanese grenade survived their acts of heroism.
+An example was Corporal Richard Bushman, who was part of a group of wounded men on Okinawa who were attacked with a grenade.
+Bush pulled the grenade to himself to save the others but, while severely wounded, survived.

 The fuse was rather unusual, being lit by banging the grenade on any solid surface to drive a firing pin into an igniter.
 The fuse was also unreliable if stored for any length of time, tending to go off too quickly.
 The Japanese apparently planned to replace these rather dangerous and ineffective grenades with a model that used a friction igniter.
 However, few of these grenades were ever manufactured and their effectiveness is unknown.

 The Japanese also employed a stick grenade resembling the German "potato-masher," which used a 4.5-second friction fuse and was filled with three ounces (85 grams) of picric acid.
 This was declared obsolete before war broke out, but existing stocks were used throughout the war in spite of erratic fuses that sometimes detonated the grenade almost immediately.